 SonarQube offers support for many popular CI platforms, with plenty of documentation to get you started.
 After setting up your new project, begin adding build steps to your CI setup.
 When you start scanning your code, you can fine-tune the quality profile used to evaluate your code, allowing you to codify your code quality standards to start improving your code, commit by commit.

 Overall, continuous code quality reviews will improve your product, and platforms like SonarQube should be seen as a tool rather than a hindrance.
-If you need help getting started, .
+If you need help getting started, visit our , or .